The other morning my two and half year old son Ari was not up for his morning bath!

 So – what’s a motivational author mommy to do?

 “Let’s take a bubble bath with lots of bubbles!”
-I said with a peppiness that got his attention.
+I said – reframing the bath experience in a more positive light – and with a peppiness that got his attention.

 Then I added: “Let’s go swimming in the tub – with lots of bubbles!”